-The Credit Suisse group ('CS group') considers a strong and efficient capital position to be a priority.
-Consistent with this, the CSIUK group closely monitors its capital adequacy position on a continuing basis to ensure ongoing stability and support of its business activities.
+On 12 June 2023, UBS Group AG (UBS group) acquired CS group, and became the direct or indirect shareholder of all of the former direct and indirect subsidiaries of CS group.
+Consequently, CSIUK group has now become a part of the UBS group.
+The CSIUK group closely monitors its capital adequacy position on a continuing basis to ensure ongoing stability and support of its business activities.
 This monitoring takes account of the requirements of the current regulatory regime and any forthcoming changes to the capital framework.

 Multi-year business forecasts and capital plans are prepared by the CSIUK group, taking into account its business strategy and the impact of known regulatory changes.
 These plans are subjected to various stress tests as part of the Internal Capital Adequacy Assessment Process ('ICAAP').
 Within these stress tests, potential management actions, that are consistent with both the market conditions implied by the stress test and the stress test outcome, are identified.
 The results of these stress tests and associated management actions are updated, as part of the ICAAP, with results documented and reviewed by the Board of Directors.
-The ICAAP is used for the SREP ('Supervisory Review and Evaluation Process') that the PRA conducts when assessing an institution's level of regulatory capital.
+The ICAAP is used for the Supervisory Review and Evaluation Process ('SREP') that the PRA conducts when assessing an institution's level of regulatory capital.